Nadja (film)

-Nadja is a 1994 American horror film written and directed by Michael Almereyda, starring Elina Löwensohn in the title role and Peter Fonda as Abraham Van Helsing.
+Nadja is a 1994 American vampire art movie written and directed by Michael Almereyda, starring Elina Löwensohn in the title role and Peter Fonda as Abraham Van Helsing.

-Nadja is a vampire film which draws many characters from Bram Stoker's Dracula, yet treats genre elements in an understated arthouse style.
-It received mixed reviews from critics.

 Plot

-Count Dracula dies from a stake in his heart.
+Count Dracula dies of a stake in his heart.
 His daughter, Nadja, shows up to claim the body, hoping that his death will free her from the life he has forced on her.
 She has the body cremated and prepares to take the ashes to Brooklyn and pay a visit to her twin brother Edgar.
 Before she departs, she stops for a drink and meets Lucy, a similarly disillusioned young woman.
 They leave the bar and have sex.

 Following his killing of Dracula, Van Helsing has been jailed, and his nephew, Jim (who is also Lucy's husband) bails him out.
 When Van Helsing learns that Dracula's body has been removed from the morgue, he enlists his nephew's help to destroy it properly, and thus ensure Dracula will never return.

 Meanwhile, Nadja visits Edgar, who is sick, and meets his nurse and live-in lover, Cassandra.
 Nadja persuades Cassandra to move Edgar to her apartment and plans to heal him by transfusing him with plasma from the blood of shark embryos; Edgar revives enough to drink some of Nadja's blood.

 Lucy has fallen under Nadja's trance.
 She leads Jim and Van Helsing to Edgar's house, where Nadja is staying with Renfield.
 Edgar awakens and warns Cassandra that she is in danger.
 Cassandra, revealed to be Van Helsing's daughter, attempts to escape with Nadja pursuing her, Lucy pursuing Nadja, and Jim pursuing Lucy.
 Cassandra runs into a gas station, where two mechanics attempt to protect her, but Nadja mesmerizes them and kills one of them.
 A policeman enters the gas station and shoots Nadja in the abdomen.

 Edgar, who is improving, unites with the Van Helsings to stop Nadja.
 He receives a "psychic fax" from Nadja, telling him that she is injured and must return to Transylvania with Cassandra.
 As they approach the castle, Nadja begins a transfusion of Cassandra's blood while she sleeps.
 Edgar and Helsing drive a stake through Nadja's heart.
 Lucy is released, Nadja is destroyed, and Cassandra awakens.

 Despite the assumed happy ending, Nadja narrates the epilogue: "They cut off my head... burned my body... no one knew... no one suspected that I was now alive in Cassandra's body.
 Edgar and I were married at City Hall... there is a better way to live."